v-bosch/v-bosch.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'll be presenting a poster about my on [CorText](../assets/pdf/Cortext_Bosch_CCN2024.pdf) at CCN this year!
+I'll be presenting a poster about my work on [CorText](../assets/pdf/Cortext_Bosch_CCN2024.pdf) at CCN this year!